arlac77/aggregation-repository-provider/README.md

 ### repository

-Retrieve named repository in one of the given providers
+Retrieve named repository in one of the given providers.
+They are consulted in the order of the propviders given to the constructor

 **Parameters**